+The Richmond Health Equity Fund is accepting applications for projects that serve Richmond residents by addressing a range of health disparities and building strong, thriving communities across the City.
 Gaps in funding and resources too often create or exacerbate disparities in our health outcomes.
-The HEF seeks to fill these gaps for vital, innovative, evidence-based initiatives by investing in community-led programs, initiatives, and leaders to improve health and quality of life for Richmond residents experiencing deep health disparities and the longstanding impacts of racism.
-The HEF welcomes both solutions that provide direct programming to address immediate health outcomes and broader strategies that address the root causes of poor health in communities across Richmond.
+The HEF seeks to fill these gaps for vital, innovative, evidence-based initiatives by investing in community-led programs seeking to improve health and quality of life for Richmond residents experiencing deep health disparities and the longstanding impacts of racism.

 The Richmond Health Equity Fund is managed by Richmond and Henrico Public Health Foundation.
 While RHPHF and Richmond and Henrico Health Districts serve all of Richmond and Henrico, the federal funding that makes the HEF possible has been allocated to the City of Richmond and cannot fund projects in Henrico at this time.